Select Page

 Local dog walkers recommend:

-• Poppit Sands.
-With shallow waters ideal for paddling and splashing, this sandy beach is open to dogs all year round, with access restricted to one end of the sands during high season
+• Broad Haven North.
+With shallow waters ideal for paddling and splashing, this sandy beach is open to dogs all year round, with access restricted in places during high season.

 • Gwaun Valley circular walk.
 Starting at Fishguard this walk takes in woodlands and waterfalls as it passes through Afon Cwmau and Afon Gwaun, stopping in at the dog friendly Dyffryn Arms.
 Walking distance: 3 miles